Jesse Cox (YouTuber): Video game development

 Cox also works in game development primarily as a producer, with his first project being the dating sim, Monster Prom, that was released in 2018.
 In 2023, together with Airdorf Games and starring TikToker Molly Moonn, he announced the point-and-click adventure game, Excuse Me Sir, alongside a demo.
 His next project called, Gestalt: Steam & Cinder, is a side-scrolling action RPG which he worked on as an executive producer alongside his The Geekenders Podcast co-host, Dodger.
-The game is set for release on May 21, 2024.
+The game was initially set for release on May 21, 2024.
+It subsequently got delayed to July 16, 2024, and released on that day.

 CoxCon

 CoxCon was a video game and content creator convention, hosted by Cox and held annually in Telford, United Kingdom from 2015 to 2019.
 The convention featured game exhibitors, vendors, board gaming, and most prominently internet celebrity guests in various panels over the course of two days.
 Most of the artwork featured in Coxcon's promotional material was created by Daniel "Supardanil" Tan, animator of "Cox n' Crendor Animated!".